vikbehal/Explore/Power BI/Day 4.md

   -It shows actual query written in M Power Query Formula Language
   -The list of steps mentioned in the query are in the same order as transformation steps
   -You can edit the query, but use syntax checker
+6. Demo: Append and Merge in Power Query
+  - Merge one table into another using a joining column
+  -Choose from join types
+  -All columns are initially merged, but use the selector to choose which columns you want to keep
+  - Append rows from one or more table to another table
+  -Column data does not have to match
+  -Mismatching can result in unclean data and nulls
+  -Add index to combine table

 ## Sample Data
 Download from [here](https://docs.microsoft.com/en-us/power-bi/create-reports/sample-datasets)